Are you a crew member of an airline or ship?

-Is the aircraft or ship that you work on intending to arrive in and exit from the U.S.?
+Is the aircraft or ship that you work for intending to arrive in and exit from the U.S.?

 WHO IS ELIGIBLE FOR A D-VISA?

-All foreign crewmembers qualify for a D visa, as long as their services are required for traveling to the U.S., as passengers to join a vessel or an aircraft.
+All foreign crew members qualify for a D-Visa, as long as their services require traveling to the U.S as passengers to join a vessel or an aircraft.
 Applicants for this category must show that:

 - The purpose of their trip is to enter the U.S. for crew-related business or transit;